OrderLab/OKLib/README.md

 #### 8.3 Load rules (~1 min)

-Essentially copy verified rules to `{ok_dir}/inv_prod_input` so the Oathkeeper runtime would load them and check when the system is running.
+Essentially copy verified rules to `{ok_dir}/inv_prod_input` so the OKLib runtime would load them and check when the system is running.

 ```
 cp -r inv_verify_output/ inv_prod_input/